The NHS Terms and Conditions of Service ensure that pay within the NHS is consistent with the requirements of equal pay law.

 - Show the proportion of male and female employees in each band as a percentage of the total employees in each band.

-Capsticks have outlined the legal requirements in this briefing note, in particular how to treat clinical excellence awards and additional programme activities, as well as clarification around who is defined as an employee.
+Capsticks has outlined the legal requirements in this briefing note (PDF), in particular how to treat clinical excellence awards and additional programme activities, as well as clarification around who is defined as an employee.

 - Produce the legally required figures, using the ESR reports.